 Electroless nickel electroless palladium immersion gold (ENEPIG)

 ENEPIG is similar to ENIG.
-The difference is a coating of palladium is implemented as a protective layer to prevent nickel oxidation and to stop diffusion to the copper layer.
+The difference is a palladium coating is implemented as the protective layer to prevent nickel oxidation and stop diffusion to the copper layer.

 ENIG and ENEPIG provide great solderability at a higher cost compared to other surface finishes.